 All the exhibits and information can get a little overwhelming.
 Remember, you don’t need to read every last info poster (that would take all day and sometimes you need an engineering degree to understand it all!).
 Take it at your own pace and focus on what the kids are really interested in.

 Have you been to the Smithsonian National Air and Space Museum with kids?
-We’d love to hear what you think, just leave us a review or pop a comment below.
+We’d love to hear what you think, just pop a comment below.

 What you need to know about this Smithsonian Museum for kids